ViktorBykh/rick-and-morty-app/README.md

 </details> </h6>

-This project is an API that provides information about the characters in the animated series "Rick & Morty."
+This project is an API that provides information about the characters in the animated series "Rick and Morty."
 It offers two main functionalities:

-1. **Random Character**: Retrieve a random character's information from the Rick & Morty universe.
+1. **Random Character**: Retrieve a random character's information from the Rick and Morty universe.
 2. **Character Search**: Search for characters whose names contain a specific string.

 ### Table of Contents